You are viewing a javascript disabled version of the site. Please enable Javascript for this site to function properly.

 Light Therapy

-LT it is an interesting treatment option for depression in PD as it can be performed at home and has minimal adverse effects, no evidence for anxiety is currently available.
+LT is an interesting treatment option for depression in PD as it can be performed at home and has minimal adverse effects, no evidence for anxiety is currently available.

-Physical Rehabilitation / Exercise
+Physical rehabilitation / exercise

 Any type of exercise (mild, moderate, or high intensity) is likely to have a positive effect on mood in PD, resulting from possible neuroplasticity mechanisms.